 And it was a great practice, like super well-respected.
 I'd actually spent a little time there as a resident, like super great, but they had this reputation for working really late until the night like 7, 8:00 PM.

 And I don't know if I was actually pregnant yet.
-I knew we were like trying, like definitely wanted to start a family and stuff.
+I knew we were trying, like definitely wanting to start a family and stuff.
 I knew that was a priority for me; priority, the priority, whatever, one of the priorities for me.

 And so, I came back to them and said, “Hey I'm really interested, but I really want to be able to eat dinner with my family every night.”
 And they were like, “No, we can't do that.”
 And so, we parted ways.
 And that was in 2005.
 It was a long time ago.